 Consider how the creative industries have attempted to become noticeable.
 The advent of Prezi has been invaluable to get one's creative flair across.

 Websites and Interactive CVs

 Graphic designer Robby Leonardi offered a particularly memorable interactive CV showing off his skills in 2013.
 For fans of the first-generation Super Mario Brothers games, it is a delight:

-Another tool is the personalised website for anyone setting up as a Limited company, for which our sister company ClearSky can help.
-ClearSky Marketing can help with these services, both for small businesses and limited company contractors.
+Another tool is the personalised website for anyone setting up as a limited company, for which our sister company ClearSky can help.
+ClearSky's marketing services can help with these services, both for small businesses and limited company contractors.

 Other website possibilities exist as well, including LinkedIn and about.me, the latter of which offers a customised look to suit your needs and the image you wish to project.

 There's no getting around it: LinkedIn is a leading player in the modern job application.
 This professional social media resource is now so trusted that companies allow candidates to apply for roles submitting only their LinkedIn profile.

 This in no way pushes aside the CV, but it does require that you be flexible.
 If you find the positions you want to apply for offering this route, it's sensible to do a spring clean on your entire digital profile: more and more firms are using online tools to bore out who you really are and what you bring to the table for them.

 And by all means, make use of LinkedIn.

 “Being active on LinkedIn is a sure fire way to stand out.
 Connect with recruiters who are specialists within your job market and post updates on your availability.
 Gain recommendations from your peers to validate the experience and skills you are trying to sell yourself on.
 There have been numerous occasions where we've had contractors go to interviews and they have secured a position because we've been able to show that they come highly recommended.”